-Jurisdiction for anti-doping and adjudication of Adverse Analytical Findings is conferred in Tournament and Player Regulations of each of the LPGA and Symetra Tours.
-Furthermore, every participant in a Tournament executes a tournament-by-tournament or season-long entry form, each of which specifically notifies her that by signing she is subject to and agrees to comply with the contents of the Program.
+Jurisdiction for anti-doping and adjudication of Adverse Analytical Findings is conferred in the Regulations.
+Furthermore, every participant in a Tournament executes a tournament-bytournament or season-long entry form, each of which specifically notifies her that by signing she is subject to and agrees to comply with the contents of the Program.